DAIRLab/dairlib/director/scripts/README.md

         Note that the axes will be color coded with red being the x-axis, green the y-axis, and blue the z-axis.

+You can find a video demo of the GUI here: https://youtu.be/8OKmzrIGjVg